FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 To finish this part we will look into another older and  more complicated way to use redux, the [connect](https://github.com/reduxjs/react-redux/blob/master/docs/api/connect.md)-function provided by react-redux.

-In new applications you should absolutely use the hook-api, but knowing how to use connect is useful when maintaining older projects using redux.
+<i>**In new applications you should absolutely use the hook-api**</i>, but knowing how to use connect is useful when maintaining older projects using redux.

 ### Using the connect-function to share the redux store to components